 How do I find a Research Position in a Lab if I'm not in UROP?

 1) Start by talking with friends, professors, and by research labs via the internet.
-Find labs that interest you and get ready to email the professor who runs the lab.
+Find a lab that interests you and prepare to contact the professor that runs it.

 2) Include a detailed email and attach your resume.